-These rules are adopted in addition to any other local rules of the Statutory Probate Courts in DALLAS COUNTY.
+These rules are adopted in addition to any other local rules of the county courts in Henderson County.
 These rules do not supersede or replace any previously adopted local rules.
+These rules are in addition to local rules for electronic court documents (fax filing).